-Julia Simon moved up to the BMW IBU World Cup circuit full-time in the 2018/19 season.
-Since that time, she has become one of the most exciting female competitors at the sport’s top level, taking unexpected victories with gritty determined fast finishes.
+Julia Simon moved up to the BMW IBU World Cup circuit full-time in the 2018/19 season, becoming one of the most exciting female competitors, and winning the 2023 World Cup Total Score.

 World Cup Total Score leader Franziska Preuss looks ready for a career-best BMW IBU World Championships when the 2025 edition opens Wednesday.
 The unstoppable German force will still have no easy road.
 Sharpshooters, a multi-World Champion and several wild cards will push Preuss in her medal quest.